schlafel/ReinforcementLearning/README.md

 ## Snake-V2 ##
 This implementation has a grid that is passed as an observation space.
 The default argument is a 20x20 size grid.

+# Getting Started
+To get started with the Snake Game and reinforcement learning implementations, please refer to the documentation and code available in this repository.
+You can find specific instructions on setting up the environment, running the game, and experimenting with reinforcement learning algorithms.

+# Conclusion
+The Snake Game project presents a practical and entertaining application of reinforcement learning in a classic arcade setting.
+By exploring various techniques and environments, this work aims to contribute to the understanding and advancement of reinforcement learning methods.

+Feel free to explore the repository and have fun playing the Snake Game! 🐍🍎🎮 Within this project, a new gym implementation for the game Snake has been created.
+The snake-gym has various different implementations

 # Results #